 But even the most prolific industry leaders are pumping the brakes these days.
 In the face of historic inflation and supply chain disruptions, tech giants like Google are preparing for recession, and even VC funding is slowing.

 The Conference Board, a business research firm, released a survey of 750 CEOs and C-suite executives that said more than 60% of business leaders expect an economic recession in the next 12-18 months.
 Some analysts believe that the recession is already upon us.

 Tech sectors that support the financial services industry are well positioned to weather the storm.
 Within fintech, many CIOs are wondering what steps they should take to manage IT budgets in the economic downturn.

 In tough times, companies face tough choices.
-Drew Cranston, VP Revenue for Core10 says when it comes to software development, business leaders should look at the development process as a whole.
+Lee Farabaugh, Core10 Co-Founder & President, says when it comes to software development, business leaders should look at the development process as a whole.
 Otherwise, belt-tightening measures may backfire.